pa1n-sama/Text_Encrypting/README.md

 1. Clone this repository to your local machine.
 2. Ensure you have Python installed on your system.
 3. Run the GUI script to start the application:
+`main.json`
+5. Follow the on-screen instructions to encrypt or decrypt text.

+## Requirements

+- Python 3.x
+- Tkinter (usually comes with Python)

+## Contributing

+Feel free to fork the repository, make improvements, and submit pull requests.
+We appreciate your contributions to making this application better!

+## Acknowledgments

+Thank you for checking out this application.
+If you have any suggestions or feedback, please open an issue or submit a pull request.